 Figure 10.
-The reference BRDF subspace 720×720 (a) compared with the same size barycentric interpolations from two densities of uniform sampling 24×24 (b) and 48×48 (d), and the proposed interpolation from the sparse representation using the same samples count (c) and (e), using thresholds t = 0.47 and t = 0.054, respectively.
-Below are the 10×40 difference images and difference values in: CIE $\Delta E / RMSE / PSNR[dB] / SSIM$.
+The reference BRDF subspace $720 \times 720$ (a) compared with the same size barycentric interpolations from two densities of uniform sampling $24 \times 24$ (b) and $48 \times 48$ (d), and the proposed interpolation from the sparse representation using the same samples count (c) and (e), using thresholds t = 0.47 and t = 0.054, respectively.
+Below are the $10 \times$ difference images and difference values in: CIE $\Delta E / RMSE / PSNR[dB] / SSIM$ .
 Bottom-left: the proposed uniform placement of measured slices.

-by maximal allowed error.
-We believe that the proposed data-driven sampling together with the robust reconstruction performance represents an initial framework for intelligent adaptive sampling methods of view- and illumination-dependent material appearance.
+resolution.
+The method's accuracy is given by a used number of slices and their adaptive sampling density specified by maximal allowed error.
+We believe that the proposed data-driven sampling together with the robust reconstruction performance represents an initial framework for intelligent adaptive sampling methods of view- and illuminationdependent material appearance.